elpopisencio/pagination/README.md

 # Pagination
-A React and Bulma front end pagination example.
+A React front end pagination example.

 ## Preview
 You can see it working [here](https://elpopisencio.github.io/pagination).